The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Streetwear Baggy Jeans PacSunPin

-Channel a streetwear vibe in baggy jeans.
+Channel streetwear style in baggy jeans.
 Photo: PacSun

 Rugged, durable, and timeless, jeans are a pivotal component of streetwear.
 The style ranges from baggy silhouettes inspired by the ’90s to distressed and ripped designs.